atanas000/StockSync/README.md

 </p>

 <h2>1.
 Introduction</h2>
+<p>NEW MAJOR UPDATE IS IN DEVELOPMENT WITH NEW MODERN DESIGN.
+COMMING SOON!</p>
 <p>Envire by VivaSoft is a warehouse management system software.
 It helps small and medium-sized companies with inventory management and the organisation of sales.</p>
 <p>Built on C# and SQL</p>
 <p>Currently in development.
 Only beta versions available!</p>